Improving the flow and care of patients

 What is a hospital discharge?

-Hospital discharge happens when you no longer need to receive inpatient care and are well enough to go home.
-Sometimes, depending on your condition, you may be transferred to another hospital to continue your treatment and recovery, and later discharged from there.
+Hospital discharge happens when you no longer require the level of inpatient care provided.
+At this point in your health care journey, you may be well enough to go home or you may be transferred to another hospital to continue your treatment and recovery.
+When your recovery is complete, you would be discharged home.

 When will I be discharged?